NYCPlanning/db-geocode-bins-tpad/README.md

 <h1>db-geocode-bins-tpad</h1>
 <h3>GRU BIN Geocoding Project</h3>
-This process geocodes BINs from DOITT's building footprints table.
-It then determines if a BIN is a "million BIN," or if a BIN is on TPAD when it shouldn't be.
+<p>This process geocodes BINs from DOITT's building footprints table.
+It then determines
+if a BIN is a &ldquo;million BIN,&rdquo; or if a BIN is on TPAD when it shouldn't be.</p>

 <h4>Instructions:</h4>
 <ol>
-<li>Download all BINs from building footprints in CSV format, and put the file in the /input directory</li>
+<li>Download all BINs from building footprints in CSV format, and put the file in the /input directory.
+Select only the BIN field&mdash;don't take any other fields.</li>
 <li>'sh 01_initialize.sh' to spin up a postgreSQL container</li>
 <li>'sh 02_geocoding.sh' to select and geocode BINs (Geosupport function BN)</li>
 <li>'sh 03_export.sh' to output the table of geocoded BINs</li>